thiippal/running-courses-at-csc/README.md

 ### 9. Deploy the image on the Rahti platform

-Open the [Rahti platform web interface](https://rahti.csc.fi:8443/) and select the project you set up in step 1.
+Open the [Rahti platform web interface](https://rahti.csc.fi:8443/) and select the project set up in step 1.

+Click on **Deploy Image** in the main window in the middle.

+Select **Image Stream Tag**.
+Select your project from drop-down menu for *Namespace*.
+Then select your image name from the next drop-down menu for *Image Stream*.
+Finally, enter `latest` in the *Tag* menu and press <kbd>Tab</kbd>.

+You should now see the image you built in step 8 below.

+Check the **Name** of the image in case the **Deploy** button remains inactive.
+The name of the image may contain only alphanumeric characters.

+When ready, click **Deploy** to deploy the image.

 TODO: